FREQUENTLY ASKED QUESTIONS ABOUT OUR GRANTS

 Grants are awarded by the Foundation’s Board of Directors.
 The Board meets four times a year, and grantees are generally notified of the Board’s decision within one business day of the meeting.

 College Matters is an initiative of the Richard M. Fairbanks Foundation to increase college enrollment rates among Marion County high school seniors, especially among students from low-income households who are less likely than their higher-income peers to enroll.
-Through more than $4.3 million in grants to schools, community-based organizations and the Indiana Commission For Higher Education, College Matters seeks to connect high school students – and their families – with the support they need to file the Free Application for Federal Student Aid, access financial aid and enroll in college.
+Through nearly $15 million in grants, College Matters seeks to connect high school students – and their families – to the support they need during the college exploration and enrollment process, including applying for financial aid.
 For more information about the initiative, please visit RMFF.org/CollegeMatters.

 Prevention Matters was a five-year grant initiative launched by the Richard M. Fairbanks Foundation in 2018 to help Marion County schools identify, implement and sustain proven substance use prevention programs.
 Through Prevention Matters, the Foundation committed more than $13.5 million to implement evidence-based prevention programs in public (traditional, charter and innovation network) and accredited private K-12 schools in Marion County.